Chondral or Articular Cartilage Defects

 The damage of the articular cartilage can affect you regardless of your age.
 It can be damaged by trauma such as accidents, mechanical injury such as a fall or from degenerative joint disease (osteoarthritis) occurring in older people.

 When chondral/articular cartilage defects are suspected, it is important to schedule an orthopedic consultation for proper examination and care.
-Dr. Kelechi Okoroha is a specialist in the treatment of chondral/articular cartilage defects who provides detailed examination and care for patients with chondral/articular cartilage defects in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+Dr. Kelechi Okoroha is a specialist in the treatment of chondral/articular cartilage defects who provides detailed examination and care for patients with chondral/articular cartilage defects in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.

 Symptoms of Articular Cartilage Defects